 The UCLA Medical Physics Residency Program either recruits candidates directly or participates in the Medical Physics Matching Program.
 The decision of participating in MedPhys Matching or not will be made prior to the opening of the matching process.
 If the decision is made for participating in Match, residency applications will be accepted using the AAPM Medical Physics Residency Application Program (MP-RAP) between October and December 1st.
 The UCLA Department of Radiation Oncology residency admission committee will review and rank the applications and will interview top candidates.

-The program will be recruiting for one position through the AAPM Medical Physics Residency Application Program (MP-RAP) for the July 1, 2020 start cycle.
-Applications will be accepted until December 1st, 2019.
-Interview dates are anticipated to be in February 2020 and details will be forward to those selected in mid-December.
+The program will be recruiting for one position through MedPhys Match and the AAPM Medical Physics Residency Application Program (MP-RAP) for the July 1, 2021 start cycle.
+Applications will be accepted until December 4, 2020.
+Interview dates are anticipated to be in early 2021 and details will be forward to those selected in December.

 For additional information regarding the residency program please contact: